matthieu0guim/Projet2_OC_guimard_matthieu/README.md

 -review_rating

 -image_url

 All these informations will be loaded in a .csv file.
-The script will ask how many categories the user want to investigate.
+The image file will also be downloaded and saved in the same folder.
-Then it will ask to name them.
-Once done, the script will load the previous informations in the same .csv file.
+To visualize the data, it is possible to open the .csv file with Microsoft Excel.

 ## Execution
-### démarrer environnement virtuel
+### how to implement the virtual environment:
 The first step is to create a virtual environment in order to install the required libraries.

 1- create your environment with the command "py -m venv env"